jtkim-kaist/VAD/README.md

 #### Acoustic feature extraction

-In this toolkit, we use the The multi-resolution cochleagram (MRCG) [1] for the acoustic feature implemented by matlab.
+In this toolkit, we use the multi-resolution cochleagram (MRCG) [1] for the acoustic feature implemented by matlab.
 Note that MRCG extraction time is relatively long compared to the classifier.
 #### Classifier